 - The Colonial Health Center opened in January, offering a central location for medical, counseling, prevention and health promotion services.

 - Several new institutions opened their doors: Faculty moved into the university’s Science and Engineering Hall in December, and more than 2,000 visitors attended opening celebrations for the George Washington University Museum and The Textile Museum in March.

-- New leaders abounded this year.
-Ambassador Reuben Brigety became dean of the Elliott School of International Affairs and longtime arts advocate and educator Sanjit Sethi was named inaugural director of the Corcoran School of the Arts and Design.
+- New leaders abounded at the beginning of the year.
+Ambassador Reuben Brigety became dean of the Elliott School of International Affairs; Pam Jeffries became dean of the School of Nursing; and GW incorporated the Corcoran School of the Arts and Design with longtime arts advocate and educator Sanjit Sethi at the helm.

 - Pope Francis paid his historic visit to Washington, D.C., spending much of his time within a walking radius of the Foggy Bottom campus.

 - Fascinating faculty research came to the forefront in three of the year’s most-read stories: a professor of anthropology’s work on 400-year-old skeletons at Machu Picchu, an instructional librarian’s high-flying analysis of Harry Potter and a museum studies professor’s key role in preserving Star Wars’ C-3PO.

 - Retired Daily Show host Jon Stewart anchored Colonials Weekend in October with two sold-out performances.

 - The class of 2017's last semester as juniors was marked by a record-breaking winter storm.

 - In February, newsman Anderson Cooper discussed the challenges and rewards of his career as an openly gay journalist with a major national platform.